igorsgm/dogs-hero-app/README.md

 ```

-Much of SaveBarkley's app can be built right in the browser with **ionic serve**.
+Much of SaveBarkley's app can be built right in the browser with **ionic cordova run browser**.
 We recommend starting with this workflow.
 ```
-ionic serve
+ionic cordova run browser
 ```

 When you're ready to deploy SaveBarkley App to a real device, check out Ionic's [Deploying guide](https://ionicframework.com/docs/intro/deploying/)